 President: Katie Wagner (email@example.com)

 Welcome to Village Club!
-Exclusively for students living in campus-owned or off-campus housing.
+Exclusively for undergraduate students who live in campus-owned or off-campus housing and are enrolled in a minimum of 6 credits.
 We'll be having many events throughout the year that will help us all stay connected (and fed).

 Sponsor: Dorene Hackett (firstname.lastname@example.org)